AudiusProject/audius-k8s-manifests/README.md

 ```

 #### Upgrade
-To upgrade your discovery provider to the latest version, first check that your service exposes all the required environment variables.
-Full list of required and optional env vars can be found [here](https://github.com/AudiusProject/audius-protocol/wiki/Discovery-Node:-Configuration-Details#required-environment-variables).
-Edit the file `discovery-provider-cm.yaml` and run the command `k apply -f audius/discovery-provider/discovery-provider-cm.yaml` to apply the environment variables

-Then, to upgrade the deployment to the latest version, run the command in step 5.
+To upgrade your service, you will need to pull the latest manifest code.
+First, `git stash` your local changes to preserve configs.
+Then run `git pull` to fetch the latest code.
+Finally run `git stash apply` to re-apply your configs onto the latest code.

+Make sure your local configs are present in the `audius/discovery-provider/discovery-provider-cm.yaml` file before moving on to the next step.

+Now, re-run `k apply -f audius/discovery-provider/discovery-provider-cm.yaml` and `k apply -f audius/discovery-provider/discovery-provider-deploy.yaml` to apply the changes to your running service.

+Confirm that the version and gitsha have been updated through the `/health_check` endpoint.

 ### Next